S00171013/TeamViteza.github.io/jack/_posts/2019-08-09-entry-xvii.md

 With three weeks remaining until our deadline, we've decided that we should focus on creating one level for _Katt Viteză_.
 One that will showcase what we wanted to get across through gameplay and certain game mechanics.
 It'll be a tight time limit, but we should have something we can present in early September.
-For this reason, the version of the game we'll be presenting will be titled _Katt Viteza and the Metallic Menace: Demo Version_.
+For this reason, the version of the game we'll be presenting will be titled _Katt Viteză and the Metallic Menace: Demo Version_.
 Take a look at our prototype cover art below.

 ![Prototype Title Art](/assets/img/post_images/jack_images/week-17-prototype-title-art.png){:.lead}